75th Anniversary of Grosse Pointe Woods

 Seventy-five years of this charming city can be credited to the remarkable people who made it – and continue to make it – the most appealing place in which to live and do business in Michigan.
 From mayors to magistrates, proprietors to residents, and employees to volunteers, the city will proudly pay homage to the past – commemorating this milestone occasion with a variety of celebrations – and prepare for the next 25 years and beyond with continued community improvements.

-Throughout 2025, everyone is invited to help celebrate the past 75 years and the best of what’s yet to come for the City of Grosse Pointe Woods!
+Join us in celebrating the past 75 years and the best of what’s yet to come for the City of Grosse Pointe Woods!

 Thanks to the city’s Historical Commission for tracing decades of historical events from the 18th up to the 21st centuries and documenting them in their book “Celebrating the History of Grosse Pointe Woods.”